Hekkfern/advent-of-code/puzzles/2022/2/EXPLANATION.md

-# AoC 2022 Day 2: Rock Paper Scissors
+# Solution explanation for AoC 2022 Day 2

 To optimize performance, [Look-Up Tables](https://en.wikipedia.org/wiki/Lookup_table) (LUTs) have been manually created for all possible combinations of inputs.
 This task is feasible for any developer since the number of combinations is relatively small.
 By using a LUT, data retrieval time is significantly faster, with a constant access time of O(1) regardless of the size of the input data.